tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/快速入门/代理模式_intl_en.md

 EdgeOne supports proxy-based acceleration.
 In the EdgeOne console, there are two options:
-- Only DNS
+- DNS only (proxy disabled)
-- Proxy Acceleration
+- Proxy acceleration

 You can enable or disable the proxy for each host record (subdomain) under the same site on the **[Domain Name Service](https://console.cloud.tencent.com/edgeone/dns?tab=records)** page.
 ![](https://qcloudimg.tencent-cloud.cn/raw/ec574149cc9fd739eb4316f95a4cb988.png)

-## Only DNS (Proxy Disabled)
+## DNS only (proxy disabled)
-In this mode, EdgeOne only provides the DNS resolution service.
-Relying on cluster nodes in over 60 countries/districts, EdgeOne offers a worldwide DNS resolution service with the capability to defense DNS attacks up to hundreds of Gbps.
+In NS access mode, EdgeOne provides a professional DNS resolution service.
+It uses a proprietary high-performance DNS server program.
+Its resolution cluster nodes are deployed in over 60 countries/regions with hundreds of Gbps of DNS attack protection traffic, providing you with a professional, fast, secure, and stable DNS resolution service.

-## Enable Proxy
+## Enabling proxy
 When the proxy is enabled, EdgeOne automatically distributes the configuration of attack defense and site acceleration of the host record (subdomain name) according to the service specification of the user.
 Related operations:
-- [Attack defense](https://console.cloud.tencent.com/edgeone/security/ddos) > **DDoS protection**: Modify DDoS configuration of the site and subdomain.
+- [**Security**](https://console.cloud.tencent.com/edgeone/security/ddos) > **DDoS Mitigation**: Modify the DDoS configuration of the site and subdomain name.
-- [Attack defense](https://console.cloud.tencent.com/edgeone/security/ddos) > **Web protection**: Modify L7 protection configuration of the site and subdomain.
+- [**Security**](https://console.cloud.tencent.com/edgeone/security/web) > **Web Protection**: Modify the L7 protection configuration of the site and subdomain name.
-- [Site acceleration](https://console.cloud.tencent.com/edgeone/speed/dynamic): Modify global acceleration configuration of the site.
+- [**Site Acceleration**](https://console.cloud.tencent.com/edgeone/speed/dynamic): Modify the global acceleration configuration of the site.
-- [Rule engine](https://console.cloud.tencent.com/edgeone/rules): Modify the sub-domain acceleration configuration (the configuration of rule engine takes a higher priority).
+- [**Rule engine**](https://console.cloud.tencent.com/edgeone/rules): Modify the subdomain name acceleration configuration (the configuration of rule engine takes a higher priority).
-- [Certificate management](https://console.cloud.tencent.com/edgeone/ssl/https): Modify HTTPS configuration of the site and manage edge certificates.
+- [**Certificate Management**](https://console.cloud.tencent.com/edgeone/ssl/https): Modify the HTTPS configuration of the site and manage edge certificates.
-- [Origin-pull configuration](https://console.cloud.tencent.com/edgeone/origin/groups): Add an origin group and configure for load balancing.
+- [**Origin-pull Configuration**](https://console.cloud.tencent.com/edgeone/origin/groups): Add an origin group and configure load balancing.